- Public Health & Human Services

-There are 107 confirmed cases of COVID-19 in Wahkiakum County.
-As of 4-15-2021 104 of those cases are considered recovered*.
+There are 140 confirmed cases of COVID-19 in Wahkiakum County.
+As of 5-28-2021 118 of those cases are considered recovered*.
 If you are not contacted by a Health Department, you are probably NOT a close contact.
 Case investigation and contact notification is being actively done.
 Active person to person spread has been confirmed in Wahkiakum County.
 Please protect yourself and others.
 Wahkiakum County has also received notification of 1 COVID related fatality in a Wahkiakum resident.

 For those who feel they are experiencing COVID-19 symptoms, please contact your primary care physician first.
 Wahkiakum Health Department is also offering screening by calling 360-849-4041 during regular business hours of Monday through Friday 8:00 a.m. – 4:30 p.m.
 Please review the COVID-19 Testing Guidance for Healthcare Providers.
 You will be asked a series of questions and if the screener feels you should be tested, they will advise you of next steps.